 Intact intermolt mud crabs, Scylla serrata were collected from the Krishnapatnam coast, Nellore District, Andhra Pradesh, India.
-After their arrival, the crabs were maintained in large tanks and maintained under the laboratory conditions (temperature $25 \pm 3^{\circ}$ C, salinity 30 \pm 1 ppt, pH 7.3; continuous aeration) for acclimatization over a period of at least 10 days prior the start of experimentation.
+After their arrival, the crabs were maintained in large tanks (size: 30 cm x 50 cm x 60 cm) and maintained under the laboratory conditions (temperature $25 \pm 3^{\circ}$ C, salinity $30 \pm 1$ ppt, pH 7.3; continuous aeration) for acclimatization over a period of at least 10 days prior the start of experimentation.
 The crabs were fed with fish flesh ad libitum once daily (between 7AM to 8.30 AM) and for every 3 h after feeding, water was changed.
 Feeding was stopped one day before the commencement of the experiment to avoid changes due to prandial activity.
+In the current study both intact and eyestalk ablated crabs were used.
+Eyestalk ablation is a common procedure to deprive the circulatory eyestalk hormones in crustaceans.
+In this study, blilateral eyestalk ablation was performed by cutting off the stalks at the base and cauterize the wound after operation to avoid leakage.